top of page

 diatomaceous earth

 Diatomaceous earth is a naturally occurring, soft sedimentary rock made up of the fossilized remains of diatoms, a type of microscopic algae.
 When ground into a fine powder, DE has a light, abrasive texture.
 It’s composed mainly of silica, which gives it a unique structure and consistency.
-DE has a variety of applications, but in this case, its gentle abrasiveness makes it an ideal natural polish for tarnished silver.
+DE has a variety of applications, but in this case, its gentle abrasiveness and absorbing moisture properties, makes it an ideal natural polish for tarnished silver.

 Why Does Silver Tarnish?